kevinnhan1/Coursera-Case-Studies/README.md

 Note: Upon running the previous chunk of code, there were no duplicates to be found.

-Lastly, the file was exported (in order to use in tableau)
+Lastly, the file was exported (in order to use in tableau).
 ```ruby
 write.csv(Combined_trips, "Filtered_Cyclistic_Data.csv")
 ```